Bijections for generalized Tamari intervals via orientations: Bijection using separating decompositions

-\begin{corollary} For $R\in\cR_{i,j}$ we have $\tau(R)\in\cG_{i,j}$ iff $R\in\cG_{i,j}$. \end{corollary} To be precise, in our proof of the specialization part of Theorem~\ref{theo:1} (in Section~\ref{sec:proof2}) we will use a characterization of elements of $\cG_{i,j}$ in terms of a certain arc diagram representation (Lemma~\ref{lem:Z_pattern}), and from this representation Corollary~\ref{coro:halfturn} already follows.
+\begin{corollary} For $R\in\cR_{i,j}$ we have $\tau(R)\in\cG_{i,j}$ if and only if $R\in\cG_{i,j}$. \end{corollary} To be precise, in our proof of Theorem~\ref{theo:1} given next, we will use a characterization of elements of $\cG_{i,j}$ in terms of a certain arc diagram representation (Lemma~\ref{lem:Z_pattern}), such that Corollary~\ref{coro:halfturn} already follows from this representation.